Ace Gallery: Controversies

-After having consigned more than $4 million worth of art to ACE Gallery to sell in 1997 and 1998, the sculptor Jannis Kounellis filed a lawsuit in Los Angeles Superior Court in 2006, accusing Chrismas of keeping most of the profits of artworks and refusing to return the pieces that did not sell.
-According to the lawsuit, the primary agreement between Kounellis and Chrismas was oral.
-Chrismas returned all of Kouenllis' artwork, and did a full accounting of the proceeds from Kounellis' work—minus the expense of exhibiting it.
+After having consigned more than $4 million worth of art to ACE Gallery to sell in 1997 and 1998, the sculptor Jannis Kounellis filed a lawsuit in Los Angeles Superior Court in 2006, accusing Christmas of keeping most of the profits of artworks and refusing to return the pieces that did not sell.
+According to the lawsuit, the primary agreement between Kounellis and Christmas was oral.
+Christmas returned all of Kouenllis' artwork, and did a full accounting of the proceeds from Kounellis' work—minus the expense of exhibiting it.
 The matter was resolved between the two of them and ACE Gallery still sells and exhibits Kounellis' work today.

-By 2006, Chrismas had filed for Chapter 11 bankruptcy protection at least six times since 1982, barring most of his creditors from collecting the money immediately owed to them.
-Chrismas filed for Chapter 11 bankruptcy to protect the gallery's extensive real estate holdings from the problematic landlord.
-The landlord of the Wilshire Boulevard space, Wilshire Dunsmuir Company, claimed that ACE owed back rent and penalties however, the claim was disputed by Douglas Chrismas.
-In court papers, Chrismas Fine Art claimed that it would cure "the pre-petition" debt by Feb.
+By 2006, Christmas had filed for Chapter 11 bankruptcy protection at least six times since 1982, barring most of his creditors from collecting the money immediately owed to them.
+Christmas filed for Chapter 11 bankruptcy to protect the gallery's extensive real estate holdings from the problematic landlord.
+The landlord of the Wilshire Boulevard space, Wilshire Dunsmuir Company, claimed that ACE owed back rent and penalties however, the claim was disputed by Douglas Christmas.
+In court papers, Christmas Fine Art claimed that it would cure "the pre-petition" debt by Feb.
 1, 2000, and was asking the court to protect its right to remain in the property.
-A declaration filed by Douglas Chrismas characterized this leasehold as the business' primary asset.
+A declaration filed by Douglas Christmas characterized this leasehold as the business' primary asset.

 Nancy Wandlass a San Francisco art dealer, made a deal with Barral, a New York art dealer, to sell a Lichtenstein and Basquiat that had been smuggled into the country by Edemar Cid Ferreira, the former head of Brazil's Banco Santos.
-In turn, according to a January 2007 consignment agreement, they agreed to have Doug Chrismas, owner of ACE Gallery in Los Angeles, sell the Lichtenstein.
-Chrismas sold it for $1.3 million to L.A.-area collector Seth Landsberg, who appraised it at $3.5 million for resale at Sotheby's.
+In turn, according to a January 2007 consignment agreement, they agreed to have Doug Christmas, owner of ACE Gallery in Los Angeles, sell the Lichtenstein.
+Christmas sold it for $1.3 million to L.A.-area collector Seth Landsberg, who appraised it at $3.5 million for resale at Sotheby's.
 ACE Gallery then ran the painting's name through a database of stolen artworks.
-Days later, a federal agent contacted the gallery to warn Chrismas that the Lichtenstein was subject to seizure and forfeiture, court papers say.
+Days later, a federal agent contacted the gallery to warn Christmas that the Lichtenstein was subject to seizure and forfeiture, court papers say.
 In 2008, federal agents seized Modern Painting With Yellow Interweave (1967) by Roy Lichtenstein from the Los Angeles home of collector Seth Landsberg (The painting was returned in 2010 to the Museum of Contemporary Art, University of São Paulo.)